-Prerequisite: Sophomore standing in the Dental Hygiene program.
+Prerequisite: Enrollment In the Dental Hygiene Program and successful completion of all second semester courses.
 This course includes the principles of drug interaction with living tissue (pharmacodynamics) and the time course of drugs within living organisms (pharmacokinetics); drug effects on the cardiovascular, autonomic, and central nervous systems; drug management of anxiety, pain and infection as related to dental practice and the harmful aspects of drugs (toxicology).